redcanaryco/ebpfmon/README.md

 This argument allows you to specify a file to log to.
 By default it will log to `./log.txt`.
 This is a great file to check when trying to debug issues with the application as it will log errors that occured during runtime.

+## Important notes about eBPF
+### eBPF maps
+- Frozen Maps: If a map is marked as frozen that means no future syscall invocations may alter the map state of map_fd.
+Write operations from eBPF programs are still possible for a frozen map.
+This means that bpftool (which is what is uised by ebpfmon) will not be able to alter the map entries.
+This is a limitation of bpftool and not ebpfmon.
+- Ring buffers: bpftool will likely not get any data when trying to query a map of type ringbuf